Faculty Resources - Graduate Writing Center

 Faculty are central in developing students' ability to write well and think critically.
 The GWC is supplementary and complementary to faculty and departments' efforts, not a replacement.
 The GWC supports NPS faculty's teaching and advising through the following services:

 GWC Text for Your Syllabi

-Writing Evaluation Matrix
+Writing Feedback Matrix

-Faculty may suggest or require their students and advisees to take one of our workshops, meet with a writing coach on a specific paper, or meet with a coach a certain number of times per term.
+Faculty may suggest or require that their students and advisees take one of our workshops, meet with a writing coach on a specific paper, or meet with a coach a certain number of times per term.
 To file a mandatory referral request with the GWC, click here.

-Request an Introduction to the GWC in Your Class
+Introduction to the GWC in Your Class

 Handouts, Videos, and More

-Faculty are welcome to download materials for their students from our website, list writing-related readings and videos as required course material, or request tailored material be found or developed for use in their classes.
+Faculty are welcome to download materials for their students from our website, list writing-related readings and videos as required course material, or request that tailored material be found or developed for use in their classes.
 See our Writing Resources page.